 The major brands you grew up on or you’re used to hearing can be great options too.
 Amazon tends to have good deals, especially for Amazon Family members (you can get a free trial), with discounts for subscribing and digital coupons you can clip.
 I’ve gotten samples of these in baby registry bags and by contacting the brand.

-- Pampers – These are my favorite “big brand” diapers.
-The quality is superior, and the fit great.
-As far as which line is concerned: I find that that really changed along with my baby.
+- Pampers – These do well as far as “big brand diapers” are concerned.
+The quality is fantastic, and the fit great.
+As far as which line is concerned: once again I find that that really changed along with my baby.
 It’s the brand I was able to rely on.

 - Luvs – This is far from my favorite and I’m listing it here for the sake of balancing my feedback.
 I found it to be too plastic-y on the outside and less breathable.
 I know some people who enjoy it, and it’s cheaper than most others, but I’d recommend you try it before you buy – either by asking a friend for a sample, or by reaching out to the brand.